ronhasson/discord-memes-cleverbot/README.md

 Many thanks to [izy521](https://github.com/izy521) for building [discord.io](https://github.com/izy521/discord.io) and answering my questions.

 Feel free to fork, change, destroy, or do whatever with my code.
-Yes, I am aware my code is ugly, but idc O:.
+Yes, I am aware my code is ugly, but idc O: